|

 visualisation will incorporate elements from all the

+senses.
 In self-hypnosis a

 mental image is often worth many pages of verbal